lunchboxer/spelling-master/src/lib/level3-glossary.md

 yard
 : Unit of length equal to 3 feet.
 "Our backyard is about 50 yards wide."

-you'll
+you’ll
 : You will.
-"You'll really enjoy this movie!"
+"You’ll really enjoy this movie!"

 young
 : In early life or growth stages.
 "Lion cubs are young lions."

-you're
+you’re
 : You are.
-"You're my best friend!"
+"You’re my best friend!"

-you've
+you’ve
 : You have.
-"You've gotten so tall since I last saw you!"
+"You’ve gotten so tall since I last saw you!"

 ## Z